The FAQ article answers many of the questions you may have about DryFire.

 No PC data projector is required and there is no image projected onto the wall.

-This is the original and simplest version of DryFire - it takes things back to the three most important things in clay shooing (according to George Digweed - and he should know!): the target, the target and the target.
+This is the original and simplest version of DryFire - it takes things back to the three most important things in clay shooting (according to George Digweed - and he should know!): the target, the target and the target.

 With the laser version there are no distractions so 100% of your attention can be on the target - the laser dot, the clay.